pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 | GPU | Recommended | Not needed |

-| Install | Complex (torch, etc.) | pip install pdfmux |
+| Install | Complex (torch, model weights) | pip install pdfmux |

 | Speed (CPU) | Slow (~5-10s/page) | Fast (~0.5s/page) |

-pdfmux beats marker on every metric while being simpler to install and faster to run. marker’s advantage was historically in handling complex academic layouts, but pdfmux’s multi-pass pipeline achieves better results with less complexity.
+pdfmux beats marker on every benchmark metric while being simpler to install and faster to run. marker’s advantage was historically in handling complex academic layouts, but pdfmux’s multi-pass pipeline achieves better results with less complexity.

 pdfmux vs pdfplumber